The Science of Sleep: Optimising Sleep for Health + Recovery

 Since we know that light is a cue for your sleep hormones, having a properly darkened room at night time will inevitably help you to sleep better.

 Blackout blinds are highly recommended and I’ve found a massive benefit from them.
-As I live in a rented flat without blackout blinds, we used blackout blinds from Blinds in a Box as a really inexpensive and quick fix.
+As I live in a rented flat without blackout blinds, we used (affiliate link) blackout blinds from Blinds in a Box as a really inexpensive and quick fix.

-In the early stages of my quest for better sleep, I found the sunset-simulation function of my Lumie Bodyclock light really helpful.
+In the early stages of my quest for better sleep, I found the sunset-simulation function of my (affiliate link) Lumie Bodyclock light really helpful.
 The sunrise function is also very useful to avoid hormonal disruptions caused by lack of light in the morning and I still use this regularly.

 Electrical Devices